A-Momin/bookstore/notes_ecommercev1.md

         - `makemigrations` command create a file under `app_name/migrations/` with the database structure to create
     - `$ python manage.py migrate`
         - `migrate`: The migrate command takes all the migrations that haven’t been applied (Django tracks which ones are applied using a special table in your database called django_migrations) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.
-    - Observations on Database:
+    - Observations on Database
-        -
+        - The data is stored in the database.
-        -
+        - the `db.sqlite3` file is created.

 10. Create a superuser: